 Places of Interest: Some of the best places to visit in Italy are Rome for its architecture, history, art and the biggest cat sanctuary.
 Venice for its famous canals and romantic atmosphere, Florence for its excellent food and culture, Milan for its fashion and enterprise and Sicily for its beautiful history and diverse culture and food.
 Regions such as Molise are quiet and not frequented by tourists but offer beautiful sites to explore.
 Cinque Terre is perfect for relaxing, exploring and hiking.
 The region of Umbria has many beautiful cities to explore, hiking to be done and legends to be unraveled.
 Visitors to Italy especially love the Lake Districts where you can explore Lecco and Lake Como.
 Other regions to explore include the Dolomites, Alpi di Siusi and the city of Turin.

 Accommodation: Accommodation is easy to find and the standards are quite good.
 Accommodation is quite affordable depending on where you are staying.
-Check out booking.com and Airbnb for great options.
+Check out booking.com for great options.

 What Is There To Do In Italy: Italy is well-known for offering beautiful scenery and exploration opportunities and many visitors do this by taking a road trip through the country.
 Italy is also excellent for hiking, cycling, climbing, watersports, skiing, historical tours, wine tastings, food tours, and cooking classes, discovering art, soccer and visiting one of the biggest cat sanctuaries in the world.
 Music and fashion are also high on the list of things to do in Italy.
 Check out getyourguide.com for the best tours.
 You can enjoy hiking the Dolomites, the path of the gods from Bologna to Florence and Cinque Terre.